radumarg/leaf/docs/defining-terms.md

 We present here a short glossary of useful terms in order to avoid cluttering the documentation with definitions.

 ### What is quantum data
 By quantum data one usually means quantum bits as a programming abstraction.
 However, one should keep in mind that qubits are also a physical resource in a QPU.
-This means that the laws pf quantum mechanics apply when dealing with qubits.
+This means that the laws of physics apply when dealing with qubits.
 Two no-go theorems are often mentioned in the context of quantum computing: the [no-cloning](defining-terms.md#no-cloning-theorem) theorem and no-program theorem.

 ### What are quantum operations?
 These are first of all unitary quantum gates used to apply a unitary transformation on a single qubit or on a qubit register.
 Non-unitary quantum operations include: **measure**, **reset**, **discard** operations applied to qubits.
 Within the Leaf language, a qubit register is specified as an array of qubits without any other decoration added to it.